-Designed from the inside out, the form of our buildings express apartment layouts optimised for daylighting, orientation, use, and furniture arrangements.
+The design of the buildings expresses apartment layouts optimised for daylighting, orientation, use, and furniture arrangements.
 For instance, the prominent corner building at Two Nine Elms Park features a rhythmic, repeating zigzag profile on intermediate floors.
 Their apexes feature corner bay windows offering views of the River Thames, with recessed balconies in between providing sheltered external spaces accessed from both the living area and bedroom of each apartment.

-In an area that is undergoing dramatic renewal, our designs aim for a timeless synthesis of form and function, from the scale of a city to that of an individual home.
+In an area that is undergoing dramatic renewal, our design intent is for a timeless synthesis of form and function, from the scale of a city to that of an individual home.